-For veterans who cannot work due to their service-connected disabilities, Total Disability due to Individual Unemployability (TDIU) might provide some relief.
+For veterans who are wondering, “Do I qualify for TDIU?” due to their service-connected disabilities, there might be some relief.
 If granted, TDIU grants 100 percent disability benefits to the veteran even if his or her disabilities do not add up to 100 percent under the rating schedule.
 However, it can be difficult to obtain TDIU for several reasons.

 To qualify for TDIU, a Veteran must be unable to maintain substantially gainful employment because of his or her service-connected disabilities.
 The term “substantially gainful employment” can be troublesome, as we will explore when talking about potential complications in qualifying for TDIU.
 However, the idea is that “marginal” employment, such as infrequent contracting work or odd jobs, would not satisfy the standard for substantially gainful employment and a Veteran could still qualify for TDIU.